 Once the file is extracted click through to find the OTF OR TTF files and right-click on one of them.
 Then choose, Install for All Users.
-This is very important because if you do not install for all users then it may not appear in Cricut Design Space.
+This is very important because if you do not install it for all users then it may not appear in Cricut Design Space.

-Don’t think of User as a person using your computer but rather a program within your computer that needs permission to use the file.
+Don’t think of the User as a person using your computer but rather a program within your computer that needs permission to use the file.

 Once you click this it should quickly install.
 A loading bar may appear for a couple of seconds.